Multi-Winner Voting with Approval Preferences: Participatory Budgeting

-Given that in PB the costs of different candidates can vary significantly, it seems natural to assume that the voters' preferences are fine-grained.
-Nevertheless, some of works~\cite{aziz2018proportionally,talmon2019framework,goel2015knapsack} study approval-based voting rules for PB, which include rules used in practice.
-Knapsack voting suggested by~\cite{goel2015knapsack} closely resembles AV. \citet{aziz2018proportionally} generalize PAV, seq-\phragmen{}, and CC to the case where the candidates can have arbitrary costs, and provide a taxonomy of axioms aimed at formalizing proportionality; those axioms are adaptations of JR and PJR, which we discuss in \Cref{sec:cohesive_groups}. \citet{talmon2019framework} study other axioms, mostly pertaining to different forms of monotonicity (cf.~\Cref{sec:comm-mon,sec:cand_supp_monotonicity}) and through experiments provide visualizations of the kind of committees returned by different participatory budgeting rules.
+Participatory budgeting based on approval ballots is one of the standard models and is often used in real-world PB referenda.
+Knapsack voting suggested by~\citet{goel2015knapsack} closely resembles AV. \citet{pet-pie-sko:c:participatory-budgeting-cardinal} showed that the Method of Equal Shares preserves its proportionality properties in the setting of PB---it satisfies an adapted version of EJR, and a logarithmic approximation of the core. \citet{aziz2018proportionally} provide a taxonomy of axioms aimed at formalising proportionality in PB; those axioms are adaptations of JR and PJR (see \Cref{sec:cohesive_groups}). \citet{talmon2019framework} study other axioms, mostly pertaining to different forms of monotonicity (see \Cref{sec:comm-mon,sec:cand_supp_monotonicity}) and through experiments provide visualisations of the kind of committees returned by different participatory budgeting rules. \citet{BaumeisterBH21} consider the computational complexity of strategic voting.
+Generally, the assumption is that projects are independent of each other; \citet{projectinteractions} study participatory budgeting without this assumption.
+Finally, \citet{ReyEH20} connect participatory budgeting based on approval ballots with judgement aggregation (see \Cref{sec:judgment}), which offers another possibility to include constraints.

-\subsection{Budget Division and Probabilistic Social Choice}
+\section{Budget Division and Probabilistic Social Choice}

 The goal of a probabilistic social choice function is to divide a single unit of a global resource between the candidates.
-Thus, committee elections can be viewed as instances of probabilistic social choice with the additional requirement that each candidate gets either $\nicefrac{1}{k}$-th fraction of the global resource, or nothing.
-For an overview of recent results on probabilistic social choice functions, we refer to a book chapter by \citet{Bran17a},
+Thus, multi-winner elections can be viewed as instances of probabilistic social choice with the additional requirement that each candidate gets either $\nicefrac{1}{k}$-th fraction of the global resource, or nothing.
+For an overview of results on probabilistic social choice functions, we refer to a book chapter by \citet{Bran17a}.